 Physics and Space Sciences

-The Astronomy and Astrophysics Group at Florida Tech is concerned primarily with observational and theoretical studies of white dwarf stars, M dwarf stars, and cataclysmic variable systems.
-We are the lead institution in the Southeastern Association for Research in Astronomy (SARA), and have a 15% share of this 0.9-m telescope facility located at Kitt Peak National Observatory outside Tucson, Arizona.
+The Astronomy and Astrophysics Group at Florida Tech is concerned primarily with astrobiology, planetary science, stellar astrophysics, the physics of galaxies and active galactic nuclei, and in the development of advanced instrumentation.
+We have a 15% share in a network of three one-meter class telescopes on the Canary Islands, at Kitt Peak National Observatory, and Cerro Tololo Interamerican Observatory.
 We also own and operate the 0.8-m Ortega Telescope in our Olin Observatory on campus.The picture at right was taken at SARA by former Florida Tech student Vanessa Wilkat.
-Astronomy and Astrophysics Faculty: Terry Oswalt, Dan Batcheldor, Hakeem Oluseyi, and Eric Perlman.
+Astronomy and Astrophysics Faculty: Dan Batcheldor, Sam Durrance, Catherine Neish, Hakeem Oluseyi, Eric Perlman, and Darin Ragozzine.

 The work of the experimental High-Energy Particle Physics group is centered on the CMS (Compact Muon Solenoid) experiment at the Large